top of page

 FASCIA THERAPY

 Fascia therapy, also known as fascial manipulation or myofascial release, is a technique that focuses on the fascia, a connective tissue that surrounds and supports muscles, bones, and organs.
-I use manual manipulation techniques, taping and cupping for the treatment and relief of (myo)fascial complaints.
+I use manual manipulation techniques for the treatment and relief of (myo)fascial complaints.

 Fascia therapy might help with various conditions: